Rayanworkout/MinimalistWebServer/README.md

 ## Usage

-_You need python installed on your machine to run this program._
+_You need python and git installed on your machine to run this program._

-First you need to clone this repository:
+First, clone this repository:
 <pre>git clone https://github.com/Rayanworkout/MinimalistWebServer</pre>

 <p>